maximgeller/projects/fake_news_naive_bayes/tutorial.md

 $$
 P(I\>walked \>to\> the\> zoo\> today) = P(I) * P(walked) * P(to) * P(the) * P(zoo) * P(today)
 $$
 For our classifier, we assume the above equation to be true.
 However, in real life you know that sentences aren't formed this way.
-Let's kee[
+Let's keep this in mind when we get to modeling, but for now let's get started with our dataset!

 ### Optional: Google Colab